The Masked Rider: Kamen Rider ZO

 The Masked Rider: Kamen Rider ZO (Note: Also known as Kamen Rider ZO (仮面ライダーZO, Kamen Raidā ZO) in Japan.) is a video game developed by Telenet Japan and published by Toei Video in Japan and Sega in North America for the Sega CD.

 Gameplay

 The Masked Rider: Kamen Rider ZO uses video footage ported from the film Kamen Rider ZO.
 It is an interactive film game.

 Development and release

-The Masked Rider: Kamen Rider ZO was developed by Telnet Japan (also known as Wolf Team).
+The Masked Rider: Kamen Rider ZO was developed by Telenet Japan (also known as Wolf Team).
 It is an adaptation of the 1993 movie of the same name, which itself was the 13th iteration of the long-running Kamen Rider media franchise from Toei Company.
 The Masked Rider contains extra footage that was either cut from the original 48-minute feature or shot specifically for the adaptation.
 The game was released in Japan by Toei on May 13, 1994.
 A North American version featuring English-dubbed voice acting and translated text was published by Sega around November 1994, as part of the Sega CD TruVideo line of interactive film games.